2308deeksha/2308deeksha/README.md

 - 👋 Hi, I’m @2308deeksha
 - 👀 I’m interested in learning and playing with the new things
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning coding and run a youtube channel @deekshaoriginals
 - 💞️ I’m looking to collaborate on all streams in which i get profit
 - 📫 How to reach me 2308deeksha@gmail.com